 The title Professor of Information Science was conferred on him by the University of Brighton in 1999, and the title Professor Emeritus upon his retirement.

 Peter’s talks take Communication as their common theme.
-They celebrate the ways we have adapted to technologies which have moved us forward via various empowering techniques, from scratching messages on stone towards our latest enthusiasms for blogging and tweeting on social media.
+They celebrate the ways we have adapted to technologies which have moved us forward via various empowering techniques, from scratching messages on stone towards our latest enthusiasms for instant messaging via social media.

-The talks outlined below focus on social rather than technical matters, and progress logically from one to another, but may be variously combined into programmes of the desired size, or orientation towards either human communication or transportation.
+The talks outlined below focus on social rather than technical matters, and may be variously combined into programmes of the desired size and orientation.

 Getting the message: signs, symbols and senses